mattmakai/fullstackpython.com/source/content/pages/09-application-dependencies/0901-application-dependencies.markdown

 Python web applications are built upon the work done by thousands of open source programmers.
-Application dependencies include not only web frameworks but also libraries for scraping, parsing, processing, analyzing, visualizing, and myriad other tasks.
+Application dependencies include not only web frameworks but also libraries for scraping, parsing, processing, analyzing, visualizing, and many other tasks.
 Python's ecosystem facilitates discovery, retrieval and installation so applications are easier for developers to create.

 ## Finding libraries
 Python libraries are stored in a central location known as the